ejonokuchi/practice/leetcode/README.md

 # Leetcode Problems

-Credit to [a user on Blind](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) for compiling this list.
+Credit to [a user on Blind](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) for compiling this list of 75 questions.

 ---